Renegades (band): Band members

 Feeder's touring members Dean Tidey and Dean Deavall didn't feature in this version of the band as the project had much focus on their 'three piece' aspects.
 When the band play as Feeder, Dean Deavall joins in with his usual keyboard playing duties.
 Dean Tidey has not appeared with Feeder since Sonisphere 2009 and no announcement has been made on his next appearance with the band.

 Live sets

 The band played a series of 10 new songs during their first tour, with 13 in total.
 Three of these were Feeder 'covers', these were "Tangerine", "Sweet 16" and "Descend".
 Grant Nicholas told XFM that 25 songs have been recorded.
 On their second tour the Feeder 'covers' were "Women in Towels", "Shade", "Tangerine", "Sweet 16", "Lost and Found", "Descend" and "Godzilla".
 For one date the band performed a cover of the Nirvana track "Breed", which they have performed in the past as Feeder.
-"World Asleep" was on setlists for the second tour, but was never performed.
+"World Asleep" was on setlists for the second tour, but was never performed; it would not be until 2022 at a Feeder gig in Bexhill.
 Every track played live as Renegades has appeared on the album, although "City in a Rut" was only performed at Edinburgh on the second tour.